guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 </em>
 </div>

 That night we checked out a local restaurant recommended by our hosts.
 This one deserves a special mention.
-[Super Taquiera Pique](TODO) was one of those no nonsense amazing food places that I totally love!
+[Taqueria El Pique](https://goo.gl/maps/1LkGJVL1LVnCXAAVA) was one of those no nonsense amazing food places that I totally love!
 Their _gringa pique_ is a speciality worth trying.
 It's kind of a Mexican thin crust pizza :smile:

 <div class="postimg">
   <div class="grid">